rmap-project/rmap-shell-installer/rmap-installer/README.txt

 * During the initial installation, the local user "rmap" is given access to the "rmap" database.

 RMap
-* The RMap components can (partially) be installed separately with install_rmap.sh.
+* The RMap components can be installed separately with install_rmap.sh.
-* Currently, only the NOID component is installed.
 * Development is continuing on the RMap API and RMap web authoring component installations.

 Directions: